 (John 3:16; Revelation 21:6; Revelation 22:17; John 6:37; Luke 15:2; 2 Corinthians 5:14-15; 2 Peter 3:9; Matthew 20:28; 1 Timothy 2:6; Hebrews 2:9; Romans 3:22; Romans 5:18.)

 Recently we have heard a new version of predestination coming from branches of the Messianic Jewish or Hebrew Roots Movement.
-This version teaches that only those of Hebrew descent are the remnant called out in the last days.
+This version teaches that only those of Hebrew descent are “the remnant” called out in the last days.
 Only this remnant will stand in the last days against Antichrist.
 Only those of Hebrew descent will reign with Messiah in the coming kingdom on earth.
 Let me be clear.
-I do NOT share their view.
-The 24 elders in Heaven are from EVERY nation, kindred, tongue and people.
+I do NOT share this view.
+All believers are “grafted in” to Israel redeemed, through Yeshua Messiah.
+That makes Israel redeemed THE whole - very large, body of believers.
+The wicked (in Israel) are “cut off” (from Israel).
+In the end, only Israel will be saved.
+The 24 Elders presently in Heaven, are from EVERY nation, kindred, tongue and people.
 They are NOT all biological Hebrews!
-There is a study up at the prophecyviewpoint.com website which explains the Israel of prophecy.
+See our study: “Who are Israel?”

 We believe Desmond Ford to be a mighty and sincere student of the Scriptures.
 That is why we asked his permission to reprint this article on predestination.
 We felt that our time would be better spent researching other areas, when such a wonderful article was already available.